-When speech is acquired inside an enclosed space, such as conference room or car cabin, the resulting signal contains the sum of all reflected sound signals, which are delayed and attenuated along their indirect paths to the microphone; this effect is known as reverberation.
+When speech is acquired inside an enclosed space, such as a conference room, classroom, or hallway, the resulting signal contains the sum of all reflected sound signals, which are delayed and attenuated along their indirect paths to the microphone; this effect is known as reverberation.
 In voice communication systems, untreated reverberation in a speech signal can reduce intelligibility and strain the ear of the listener.

 Illustration of speech acquired by a speakerphone inside a reverberant room with ambient noise

 An example of this is the speech signal acquired by a table-top conference speakerphone within a resonant conference room, where multiple near-side users might speak at considerable distance from the microphone.
 Ambient noise can also reverberate within the room, compounding the problem even further.

 When speech is acquired in a reverberant room, the speech dynamics are changed; speech decay patterns are lengthened.
 To detect reverberation, the algorithm continuously estimates the speech decay length.
 If the decay tail exceeds a preset amount, dereverberation is activated.

 Use control buttons on the interactive screenshots to play/stop/navigate

 Raw signal, reverberant speech recorded in conference room:

 - Mobile phones